 Nagelsmann's success has not gone to his head, however.
 Quite the opposite in fact.
 In October 2017 he became the first head coach in world football to sign up to the Common Goal initiative, a project in which footballers pledge at least one per cent of their wages to a collective fund managed by Berlin-based non-governmental organisation streetfootballworld.

-He joins fellow Bundesliga representatives Mats Hummels, Serge Gnabry and Shinji Kagawa, among others, in signing up to the worthwhile cause.
+He joins fellow Bundesliga representatives Mats Hummels, Serge Gnabry and Dani Olmo, among others, in signing up to the worthwhile cause.